MuzammelMokhtar/FORENSIC-DENTAL-IDENTIFICATION-USING-DEEP-LEARNING/README.md

 The steps:
 1) Gather dataset
-2) Run gpu_testing.py (to check the computer is using GPU or not)
+2) Run gpu_testing.py (to check whether the computer is using GPU or not)
-3) Run convert_image_format.py (to convert the image to specific format)
+3) Run convert_image_format.py (to convert the image to a specific format)
 4) Run resize_image.py (to resize the image)
-5) Run augmentation.py (to produce more image)
+5) Run augmentation.py (to produce more images)
 6) Run kfold.py (to split the dataset using stratified k-fold cross-validation)
 7) Run training_and_testing.ipnyb (to train and test the dataset)
 8) Run confusion_matrix.py (to create confusion matrix manually)

-# Run file_name.py if you need to print a list of file names in a folder.
+Run file_name.py if you need to print a list of file names in a folder.

 My dataset is confidential.